Tiendil/tiendil-org-content/content/posts/2024-035-ai-notes-2024-prognosis/en.md

 In fact, I believe that the arrival of strong AI would bring more problems for humanity.

 We already have plenty of chauvinists, racists, sexists, *phobes, perpetually offended individuals, and other unpleasant persons.
 With the advent of strong AI, their numbers will only grow, and new forms of chauvinism, racism, sexism, phobias will emerge.
-Foolishness will increase, and AI won’t help with that — these are problems are rooted in our institutions and culture, and it’s up to us to address them.
+Foolishness will increase, and AI won’t help with that — these problems are rooted in our institutions and culture, and it’s up to us to address them.

 Strong AI will add to the list of fundamental problems, but the economic benefits (compared to advanced tools based on neural networks) may not be that great.